holistic-web/home-orchestrator/.project/roadmap.md

 - the sign up screen should allow a user to create a personal network if they haven't already.

+- inviting a user to a 'network' (home) should send them an email

 ### Orchestration UI